clendinning1/social-mongo/000. to delete/to do.md

 4. getter method to format the timestamp on query

 6. fix virtuals
-7. fix delete route
-8. fix put route
+8. fix user put route